-Cities Alliance has developed a guidance note for development practitioners on "Realizing Gend Equality in Cities."
-This provide simple but holistic framewor gender mainstreaming in cities.
+Cities Alliance has developed a guidance note for development practitioners on "Realizing Gender-Equality in Cities."
+This provides a simple but holistic framework for gender mainstreaming in cit

 We support gender-focused basic services.
-In Paynesville, Liberia, for example, water kiosks are designed and built with women, based on a women's needs assessment and engagement
+In Paynesville, Liberia, for example, water kiosks are designed and built with women, based on women's needs assessment and engagement process.

-Climate risk awareness raising for disadvantaged groups important.
-In Yangon, Myanmar we supported the Women for the World organisation in efforts ground impacts of extreme heat on the urban poor and to create community-based proposals for
+Climate risk awareness raising for disadvantaged groups is important.
+In Yangon, Myanmar, we supported the Women for the World organisation in efforts to raise awareness of the on ound impacts of extreme heat on the urban poor and to create community-based proposals for heat mitigation.